What is Software Development Life Cycle (or

 book2,

-Testing book
+Testing book,

-- Implementation - Reducing a design to code may be the most obvious part of the software engineering job, but it is not necessarily the largest portion.
+obvious part of the software engineering job, but it is not necessarily the largest

 See also: